nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 # Chapter 1: Install Homebrew

 [Homebrew](http://brew.sh/) is like the Mac app store for programming tools.
-You can access Homebrew via the terminal, like [all good things](http://www.amazon.com/Beginning-was-Command-Line-Neal-Stephenson/dp/0380815931).
+You can access Homebrew via the terminal, ([like all good things](http://www.amazon.com/Beginning-was-Command-Line-Neal-Stephenson/dp/0380815931)).
 Inspiration for this section comes from Kenneth Reitz's excellent [Python guide](http://docs.python-guide.org/en/latest/starting/install/osx.html).

 Open your terminal application.
 All Macs come with an app called "Terminal."
 If you'd like something fancier, we like [iTerm2](http://iterm2.com/downloads/stable/iTerm2_v1_0_0.zip).
 Install Homebrew by pasting this command into your terminal and hit "enter."